-The problem is, sometimes you do need to transfer customers in order to better help them.
-The problem is that many businesses don’t seek to help customers understand why they are being transferred.
+The problem is that sometimes you do need to transfer customers in order to better help them.
+But many businesses don’t seek to help customers understand why they are being transferred.

 Here’s a typical unappealing response some reps use to transfer people:

-Annoying!
-As a customer, my gut reaction is to think that the wheel of misfortune has begun, and that I’m going to get passed around and treated like another hassle.
+As a customer, my gut reaction to this response is to believe that the wheel of misfortune has begun, and I’m going to get passed around and treated like another hassle.

 Imagine using this language instead:

-Customers can often have some valuable insights on how your product is used and how it could be improved, but your product’s vision is your responsibility, thus the final call is left to you.
+Customers can often have some valuable insights on how your product is used and how it could be improved, but your product’s vision is your responsibility.
+Thus, the final call is up to you.

-If it is very obvious that a feature request a customer has sent in won’t make the cut, you have to be able to tell them so.
-Saying, “We’ll take a look!” gives false hope that can end up with a customer checking in weeks later, only to be disappointed again.
+If it’s very obvious that a feature a customer requested won’t make the cut, you have to be able to tell them so.
+Saying, “We’ll take a look!” gives false hope that can end up with a customer checking in weeks later only to be disappointed again.